-The Parent Involvement Coordinator, who works with parents of students participating in Title I programs, may be contacted at Pleasant Grove Central Services at (903) 831-4086.
-Pleasant Grove ISD Parent organizations include:
+The Parent Involvement Coordinator who works with parents of students participating in Title I programs, may be contacted at Pleasant Grove Central Services at 903-831-4086.
+To find out how to be involved at the campus or organization level, please contact your child's campus or organization sponsor.